Risk, Resilience and Reward: Impacts of Shifting to Digital Sex Work: Results

 Participants who had not made explicit video content revealed that they had a sense of privacy tied to doing sex work in-person rather than online.
 P29 describes this very clearly: ``It's harder to distance yourself from porn than it is from escorting, because there's no video evidence of you escorting.''

 There were three main strategies that participants used to minimise the risk or repercussions of their content being capped or shared.
-First, participants reported in engaging in identity management, e.g., wearing wigs, obscuring tattoos, or even using digital tools to edit their photos to look less like themselves: \begin{quote} `` I can do quite a lot of editing on things like my face, not just blurring, also flipping photos and there's a certain level of editing that goes on to try to maximise my anonymity as much as possible.''
-(P15) \end{quote} These approaches overlap with strategies participants and other in-person sex workers use such as advertising without showing their faces~\cite{castle2008ordering,barwulor2021disadvantaged}.
+First, participants reported in engaging in identity management, e.g., wearing wigs, obscuring tattoos, or even using digital tools to edit their photos to look less like themselves.
+For example, P15 explains that they `` ``do quite a lot of editing on things like my face, not just blurring, also flipping photos and [other] editing...to try to maximise my anonymity as much as possible.''
+These approaches overlap with strategies participants and other in-person sex workers use such as advertising without showing their faces~\cite{castle2008ordering,barwulor2021disadvantaged}.

 Second, participants described a variety of ways in which they leveraged legal mechanisms such as the Digital Millenium Copyright Act in the U.S., which protects the copyrights of a creator over their digital content, to request their content be removed when it was posted without their consent.
 To use these mechanisms, however, creators must \textit{find} their content and in some cases, the mechanism requires that the creator in fact expose additional information, (i.e., legal name/address), which then may be visible to the person who stole/shared the content~\cite{HowToSen73:online}.
-To do so, some creators manually searched popular porn sites, while others set up Google alerts for their screennames: \begin{quote}``The only problem I have with this [leaking] is that if my content is out there it loses value...
-So I keep track of it and I look on [porn sharing sites] if there is videos of me, I have a Google alert of my name that will tell me if there's new videos of me uploaded there, I send messages to them all the time to delete it.''
-(P22)\end{quote}
+To do so, some creators manually searched popular porn sites, while others set up Google alerts for their screennames and, as P22 describes, they send DMCA takedown notices to platforms ``all the time'' to take down the non-consensually uploaded content their Google Alert identified based on their performer name.

 Participants also reported that there were services that would do this labor for them.
-However, none of our participants used these services as they described them as being too expensive: \begin{quote} ``I know there’s companies you can hire, but I saw their rates and I was like, this would take a lot of cash.
-It would make sense if I was making what a top girl would be making and I was constantly turning things out but I wasn't.''
-(P34) \end{quote}
+However, none of our participants used these services as they described them as being too expensive.
+For example, P34's cost-benefit analysis suggested that using such services, "would make sense if I was making what a top girl would be making and I was constantly turning things out but I wasn't.''